Edvunge/Edvunge/README.md

 <br>
 After completing these courses I intend to act as a:

 ⌨️📺   Junior fullstack developer or

 💻🖥    Back-end Junior developer

-📺  front-end Júnior developer
+📺      Java Júnior developer